25 min read

-How to Ship Plants in the Mail: The Ultimate Guide
+How To Ship Plants in the Mail: The Ultimate Guide

 Ask the USDA

 Your first move to ship plants is to look at federal and state regulations.
-There are state by state rules for shipping plant cuttings through the mail, so you need to look at requirements from both your location and where customers live.
-When you’ve got a carrier selected, reach out, and they can help you find the correct information and label your packages appropriately.
-Here are some early reading requirements that include plant shipping rules for how to ship plants:
+There are state-by-state rules for shipping plant cuttings through the mail, so you need to look at requirements from both your location and where customers live.

 For example, California has some of the strictest regulations because of the importance of its agriculture industry.
 You can’t import any citrus plants into California, and certain other plants must be quarantined before they enter the state.
 However, shipping houseplants to California is fine as long as they’re grown indoors using sterile potting soil.